Abinayarajendran25/Dowhitle-internship-progress/README.md

 - Today, Module 4 – Financial Report Generation and Data Visualization was successfully implemented and updated on GitHub.
 This module helps users generate financial reports, visualize income and expense data, and analyze financial performance through charts and summaries using an interactive and user-friendly interface.
 # Day 15 - 27 May 2026
 # Learned Today
 - Today, Module 5 – Session Management and Secure User Access was successfully implemented and updated on GitHub.
-This module helps users securely maintain login sessions, manage active user access, and protect personal financial information through a secure and user-friendly interface.
+This module helps users securely maintain login sessions, manage active user access, and protect personal financial information through a secure and user-
+- friendly interface.
+# Day 16 - 28 May 2026
+# Learned Today
+- Today, the AI Personal Finance Assistant project was successfully completed and updated on GitHub.
+The project helps users manage personal finances efficiently using Artificial Intelligence by tracking expenses, planning budgets, analyzing spending patterns, generating financial reports, and providing smart financial suggestions through an interactive and user-friendly interface.